The-Best-Codes/best-highlight/README.md

 - ⚡ Fast tokenization using optimized RegExp patterns
 - 🎯 Support for 7 popular languages with comprehensive test coverage

+**The code bundle size is very small - if you took a screenshot of this page, the screenshot would likely be many times larger than the bundle!**

 ## Installation

 ```bash